Prague Metro Station Interior

 Understanding the Prague Metro map is simple once you know the basic elements.

-Prague metro Line C train at Vltavská station platform
+Prague metro map Line C train at Vltavská station platform

 Identify the Line Colors